 Another study found that, in by the end of 2021, the education & research, government & military, communication, MSP and healthcare industries were the most commonly targeted by ransomware.

 In addition to the financial cost of a ransomware attack comes the (increasingly common) consequence of data loss: over 80% of ransomware attacks in Q3 2021 involved a threat to exfiltrate data.
-When data is at the heart of every organizations, it’s no wonder that—despite warnings against it from law enforcement agencies—an increasing number of organizations are choosing to pay the ransom.
-In Q3, 47.8% of companies chose to pay; this decreased to 59.6% in Q4.
+When data is at the heart of every organizations, it’s no wonder that—despite warnings against it from law enforcement agencies—an increasing number of organizations are choosing to pay the ransom: In Q3, 47.8% of companies chose to pay; this increased to 59.6% in Q4.